Have a Question About VRCs? We Have the Answers

 Approval drawings are typically prepared and sent out within two-three weeks after the receipt of an order for a material handling product from PFlow Industries.

-Standard lifts are typically shipped six to 10 weeks after the signed approval drawing is returned to PFlow Industries.
+Standard lifts are typically shipped eight to twelve weeks after the signed approval drawing is returned to PFlow Industries.

 The lift is typically shipped via common carrier.
 The major components in the shipment

 - Guide columns approximately 20′ (dependent on vertical rise and splicing)